bguiz/tmp-inj-docs/.gitbook/developers/modules/injective/ocr/02_state.md

 # State

-Genesis state defines the initial state of the module to be used to set up the module.
+Genesis state defines the initial state of the module to be used to setup the module.

 ```go
 // GenesisState defines the OCR module's genesis state.